kevindoveton/I-get-a-node-of-newsletters/README.md

 To install dependencies run `yarn install`

-Edit `secret.example.js` and add your email details.
+Edit `secret.example.js` to add your email details, then rename to `secret.js`.